oak-security/stylusport/handbook/src/case-study-bonafida-token-vesting.md

 1. Check that a non-zero amount of tokens needs to be transferred to the destination.
 1. Transfer the unlocked amount from the escrow account to the current destination account.

+Additionally, the handler needs to take care that a user is not locked out of claiming their tokens due to gas exhaustion when looping over the schedule.
+Pagination parameters should be added to allow the caller to limit the iterations.

 Invariant: The escrow account **MUST** have enough tokens to complete the transfer.

 Implemented in Stylus, it can look like this: